 Guidance on Unabated Operation at Large Combustion Plants Licensed by the EPA under Regulation 15 of S.I.
 No. 566 (European Union (Large Combustion Plants) Regulations 2012)

->

-> The Environmental Protection Agency (EPA) has today released its report on local authority environmental enforcement activities for 2019.
+The Environmental Protection Agency (EPA) has today launched its annual air quality report ‘Air Quality in Ireland 2021’.

 The Environmental Protection Agency (EPA) and the Environmental Education Unit of An Taisce today launched the Clean Air Together (Cork City) Citizen Science project, to gather new data on the quality of the air in Cork City.